The Control Line tool is a graduated filter that uses the Control Points technology (Upoints).

 Note the extreme values:

-With 0% chrominance, almost all of the pixels in the hue, folded down or saturated, are embedded.
+* With 0% chrominance, almost all of the pixels in the hue, dull or saturated, are included.

 Combine masks of Local Control

-The Control Line and Control Point masks can be used together.
+Others Control Line and Control Point masks can be used together on the main Control Line mask.

 Adding secondary masks allows you to refine the influence of the initial local adjustment.

-– With Local Control active, check that the radial menu points to the Control Line type or select Control Point
+– With Local Control active, choose the Control Line type or select Control Point

 – By pressing the Alt key, they become protective masks that inhibit the correction on the area they cover